ajr242/cwru-csds341/notes/JDBC.md

 ### Trigger Body

 - The trigger body is the code that is executed when the trigger is fired.

-- The trigger body can contain any valid SQL statement.

 - The trigger body can contain SQL statements that modify the data in the table that the trigger is associated with.